prince-modi/prince-modi.github.io/content/post/attention/index.md

 <text x="340" y="170" text-anchor="middle" font-family="sans-serif" font-size="12" fill="#5F5E5A">mid-computation, so it is not partitioned in practice</text>
 </svg>

-*Figure 2: The four axes of the attention activation tensor and the parallelism strategy associated with each.*
+*Figure 3: The four axes of the attention activation tensor and the parallelism strategy associated with each.*

 Ordering the axes by the communication they require gives `B < n_heads < T < d_head`.
-This ordering does not follow the position of the axes in the tensor shape; it follows only from whether attention must combine information across the axis.
+The ordering does not follow the position of the axes in the tensor shape.
+It follows from whether attention must combine information across the axis.

 ### 3.1 Data parallelism partitions the batch

 Attention is defined strictly within a sequence.
 No operation in the block combines information from two different batch elements.
-Partitioning `B` across devices therefore requires no communication at all: each device runs the complete attention computation, over all heads, for its own subset of sequences.
+Partitioning `B` across devices therefore requires no communication: each device runs the complete attention computation, over all heads, for its own subset of sequences.

 ### 3.2 Tensor parallelism partitions the heads

-Because each head is computed in complete isolation from the others until the final output projection, the head axis can be partitioned across devices.
-The mechanism operates on the weight matrices themselves.
+Each head is computed in isolation from the others until the final output projection, so the head axis can be partitioned across devices.
+The mechanism operates on the weight matrices.

 The columns of `W_Q`, `W_K`, and `W_V` are grouped by head: the first `d_head` output columns produce head 0, the next `d_head` produce head 1, and so on.
-Splitting these matrices column-wise therefore assigns whole heads to devices.
-Each device computes its own heads' queries, keys, and values, runs the entire score, softmax, and weighted-sum sequence locally, and never requires data from any other device.
+Splitting these matrices column-wise assigns whole heads to devices.
+Each device computes its own heads' queries, keys, and values, runs the entire score, softmax, and weighted-sum sequence locally, and never requires data from another device.

 <svg width="100%" viewBox="0 0 680 440" role="img" xmlns="http://www.w3.org/2000/svg">
 <title>Tensor parallelism: column-wise head split</title>